 Other symptoms include:

-These ulcers can result from infection with Helicobacter pylori bacteria or from the long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs).
+These ulcers can result from infection with Helicobacter pylori bacteria or long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs).

 Diverticula

 Diverticula are small pockets that can form inside the colon.
-They are prone to infection and inflammation and can sometimes rupture and bleed.
+They can bleed due to rupture of a vessel on the edge of the diverticulum.
+Healthcare professionals call this a diverticular bleed.

 Inflammatory bowel disease

-Inflammatory bowel diseases, such as Crohn’s disease and ulcerative colitis, can cause bloody stool.
+Inflammatory bowel diseases, such as Crohn’s disease and ulcerative colitis, can cause bloody stool and other symptoms, such as:

 • abdominal pain